Winter is a magical time in Yellowstone, when the world has turned white and the darker animals are easier to find but not so easy to photograph.

 Private, two-day workshop/tour:

-$1075 per person.
+$1100 per person for two days.
 Meals are not included.
 No non-participants on these tours.

 Maximum 3 people in each workshop